Georgia Clark, published author and novel writing mentor

 About Me

-I'm Georgia Clark — a New York-based internationally published author of eight novels and professional book coach who helps writers finish their manuscripts and connect with literary agents.
-My books include Most Wonderful (a Book of the Month pick), Island Time, and It Had to Be You.
-My books have been published by Penguin Random House and Simon & Schuster, optioned for film and TV (where I've also produced treatments and scripts), and translated into multiple languages.
+I'm Georgia Clark — a New York-based internationally published author of eight novels and developmental editor who helps writers finish their manuscripts and navigate the publishing industry.
+My books include Most Wonderful (a Book of the Month pick), Island Time, It Had to Be You, and others.
+My work has been published by Penguin Random House and Simon & Schuster, optioned for film and TV (where I've also produced treatments and scripts), and translated into multiple languages.

 I'm a freelance editor with 831 Stories and serve as story consultant on over a dozen of their titles.
 I also co-host their romance book club in partnership with McNally Jackson.